-Bols had asked Yee to create a cocktail using their new blue curacao, and what better way to use the color to conjure up memories of the blue surf of the islands?
+Bols had asked Yee to create a cocktail using their new blue curacao, and what better way to use the color than to conjure up memories of the blue surf of the islands?
 Hence the drink’s romantic appeal and why it, along with the Mai Tai, is so heavily associated with Hawaii.
-From the canned cocktail iteration, you’ll find at the ubiquitous ABC Stores in Waikiki to the freshly made offerings at the area’s top hotels, the Blue Hawaii is one of the most frequently ordered cocktails by visitors.
+From the canned cocktail iteration you’ll find at the ubiquitous ABC Stores in Waikiki to the freshly made offerings at the area’s top hotels, the Blue Hawaii is one of the visitors’ most frequently ordered cocktails.

 “But if you can think past the visual and make sure that you get the look right, now, how do we make this taste really well?” he continues.
 “What we do with any cocktail, we try to really emphasize balance.
 You don’t want anything to be too sweet, too strong, too sour; you want everything to be balanced where you don’t even know what’s in it.
 You just like it.”